adityachandak287/video-reactive-lifx/README.md

 https://github.com/mclarkk/lifxlan

-Other minor credits have been mentioned in the respective script files as well.
+Other minor credits have been mentioned in the respective script files.